Most Frequently asked Database Interview Questions and answers:

 Given below is a list of most popular Database interview questions and answers for your reference.

 Q #1) What do you understand by ‘Database’?

-For Example, A librarian maintains a database of all the information related to the books that are available in the library.
+For Example, A librarian maintain a database of all the information related to the books that are available in the library.

 Q #2) Define DBMS.

-Ans: DBMS stands for Database Management system.
+Answer: DBMS stands for Database Management System.
 It is a collection of application programs which allow the user to organize, restore and retrieve information about data efficiently and as effectively as possible.